Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 "I am the Alpha and the Omega, the First and the Last, the Beginning and the End." -- Revelation 22:13

 There are more than150 titles for Jesus in the New Testament.
 However, this article focuses on just two of those titles: the Alpha and the Omega.
 Jesus refers to Himself by the titles in four places in the Book of Revelation.
-In most versions of the Bible, Jesus did not say just Alpha and Omega.
-He specifically said, "I and the Alpha and the Omega" by putting emphasis on "the" that indicates that He is more than the beginning and end of the Greek alphabet.
+In most versions of the Bible, Jesus did not say He was Alpha and Omega.
+He specifically said, "I am the Alpha and the Omega."
+By saying it that way, Jesus specifically put emphasis on "the" that indicates that He is more than just any beginning and any ending.

 The Apostle John quotes Jesus as saying “I am the Alpha and the Omega.”
 Each time, the title is followed by an explanatory phrase, such as “the first and the last” and “the beginning and the end.”

 - Revelation 1:8 - "I am the Alpha and the Omega,” says the Lord God, “who is, and who was, and who is to come, the Almighty.”

 - Revelation 1:17 - "When I saw him, I fell at his feet as though dead.
 Then he placed his right hand on me and said: “Do not be afraid.
 I am the First and the Last."

 - Revelation 21:6 - "And he said unto me, It is done.
 I am Alpha and Omega, the beginning and the end.
 I will give unto him that is athirst of the fountain of the water of life freely."